No Place Like Home

 - A requirement that the County commit to provide mental health services and help coordinate access to other community-based supportive services for residents.

-- A restriction on the amount of rent charged to be no more than 30 percent of the Area Median Income, as defined in the NPLH Program Guidelines.
+- A restriction on the amount of rent charged to be no more than 30 percent of the Area Median Income, as defined in the No Place Like Home Program 2020 Amended Guidelines

-For a complete explanation of the NPLH program, please review the NPLH Program Guidelines, issued by the California Department of Housing and Community Development, dated as of July 17, 2017 and CLICK HERE to visit the NPLH site.
+For a complete explanation of the NPLH program, please review the No Place Like Home Program 2020 Amended Guidelines, issued by the California Department of Housing and Community Development.

 Population to be Served